Showing posts with label Cheltenham Pioneer Cemetery burials. Show all posts

 PROV - VPRS 28/P0002, 11/679

 Mary died on February 14, 1913 and is buried with her husband at the Pioneer Cemetery.
-Mark died on September 10, 1926 and is buried at the same cemetery with his sister Sophia, her husband James Gregory and son Norman.
-Also in the grave is Miss Alice Izett Bale, who died in July 1955, aged 85, I don't know what the connection is, and a matter of interest (but irrelevant to this story) in February the same year, another Miss Alice Bale died - 79-year old Alice Marion Ellen Bale, who was an artist (25)
+Mark died on September 10, 1926 and is buried at the same cemetery with his sister Sophia, her husband James Gregory and their son Norman.
+Also in the grave is Miss Alice Izett Bale, who died in July 1955, aged 85, I don't know what the connection is, and a matter of interest (but irrelevant to this story) in February the same year, another Miss Alice Bale died - 79-year old Alice Marion Ellen Bale, who was an artist (27)

 Death notice of Mary Phillips